cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 > from executing unknown code under a lock.
 Therefore, AddOrUpdate is not atomic with regards to all other operations
 > on the ConcurrentDictionary<TKey, TValue> class.

-If the code executed by `updateValueFactory` has side effects, that has to be considered.
+If the code executed by the `updateValueFactory` delegate has side effects, that has to be considered.
-Or in other words, you cannot rely on the `updateValueFactory` method being called exactly once for reach `AddOrUpdate()` call.
+Or in other words, you cannot rely on the `updateValueFactory` delegate being invoked exactly once for each `AddOrUpdate()` call.

 What about the `addValueFactory`?
-As can be seen by the documentation citation above, the `addValueFactory` method could also be called multiple times for a single `AddOrUpdate()` call.
+As can be seen by the documentation citation above, the `addValueFactory` delegate could also be invoked multiple times for a single `AddOrUpdate()` call.
 We won't look at this issue here in particular.
-For once, the basic problems (immutable, mutable values) are the same as with the `updateValueFactory` and also because issues there are also explained with the various material about `GetOrAdd()` on the Internet.
+For once, the basic problems are the same as with the `updateValueFactory` and also because issues there are also explained with the various material about `GetOrAdd()` on the Internet.

-Another thing to note is that the way of checking to values for equality should be well defined (see 2.3.1 above), because that is how `ConcurrentDictionary<>` decides if two values are equal.
+Another thing to note is that the way of checking two values for equality should be well defined (see 2.3.1 above), because that is how `ConcurrentDictionary<>` decides if a values has changed.
 If you simply use default `Object.Equals()` for a reference type (`class`), then of course only the exact same instance will count as being equal.
 Which may or not may be what you want.
-If you use a value type as a value, than equality will be defined by "value equality", but for custom types (`struct`) you should probably still overwrite `Equals()`, and if only for [performance reasons](https://devblogs.microsoft.com/premier-developer/performance-implications-of-default-struct-equality-in-c/).
+If you use a value type as a value, then equality will be defined by "value equality", but for custom types (`struct`) you should probably still overwrite `Equals()`, and if only for [performance reasons](https://devblogs.microsoft.com/premier-developer/performance-implications-of-default-struct-equality-in-c/).

-This is nothing to be underestimated.
+This is nothing to be underestimate.
 It constitutes a fundamental difference regarding the `System.Collections.Generic.Dictionary<>` class, which only requires equality (and hash code) being "correct" for keys, not values.
-We will revisit this in the following, but it is only aspect.

 The code for this article is available on [Github](https://github.com/cklutz/ConcurrentDictionaryTests) in the form of Unit Tests.
 To fully understand, you should also look at the output (`Console.Out`) of